A Return to a Beloved World

 I wasn't really sure what I was expecting when I began my read of Fever Crumb.
+What book could live up to the brilliance of the Mortal Engines quadrilogy?

-We'll he must have because Fever Crumb spawned two further sequels so let's see how he went eh?
+Well, he must have, because Fever Crumb spawned two further sequels, so let's see how he went, eh?

 PLOT SPOILERS FOLLOW